LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 <details>
 <summary> Quantz et al. 2022: LIFE Paper 1 </summary>

 Description of LIFE space mission with 4 formation flying infrared telescopes.
-Paper presents an intstrument simulator with all sources of astrophysical noise (but not yet including instrumental noise) which was coupled with a Monte Carlo simulation of a synthetic exoplanet population.
+Paper presents an intstrument simulator with all sources of astrophysical noise (but not yet including instrumental noise) which was coupled with the P-Pop Monte Carlo tool of a synthetic exoplanet population.
+The gain (yield per unit time) was averaged over 500 MC realisations.

 Based on 4 2m apertures, it was estimated that within 20 p of the sun, 25-45 rocky exoplanets within the habitable zones could be detected, and doubling these numbers with 3,5m apertures.
 In a first observation, estimates of radii and effective temperatures of exoplanets could be made, followed by estimates of thermal emission spectra in a second visit.

 It is known from Kepler, Tess and Radial Velocity surveys that planets similar to Earth should be very abundant.
 In the future, James Webb Space Telescope may reveal if planets around red dwarfs can retain their atmospheres despite high levels of activity of their host stars.

 ESA's Ariel will provide transmission and emission spectra of exoplanets with warm hydrogen-dominated atmospheres.
 The ~30m ground based Extremely Large Telescopes will be able to detect thermal spectra of small planets around nearby stars using the mid-infrared METIS spectrograph.
 In addition, the PCS and HIRES will detect via reflected light.

+[Add some words about PLATO]

 The US-led Habitable Exoplanet Observatory HabEx and the Large UV/Optical/IR Surveyor LUVOIR  is intended to study the atmospheres of several dozen small exoplanets in Habitable Zones via reflected light.